Got a question about The Gilchrist Postgraduate Club? We’ve put together a list of the most frequently asked.

 What are the opening times of The Gilchrist Postgraduate Club?

-We are open 7 days a week and we are currently operating summer opening hours:
+We are open 7 days a week and during term time operate on the following hours:

 - Monday–Friday: 8am-23:00pm